 Following the successful completion of the initial feasibility study for an Active Travel Route from Stirling to Gargunnock, the Trust received a further Sustrans grant and commissioned the next stage of the study.
-Consultants SWECO are carrying out this work assisted by a country management consultant and are engaging landowners regarding the proposed route and we look forward to the further progress over the coming year
+Consultants SWECO are carrying out this work assisted by a country management consultant and are engaging landowners.
+Unfortunately, at the point Stirling Council were required to take elements of the project it decided to withdraw its support for the project based on the anticipated costs of maintaining the path once developed.
+The Trust will continue to press for this project to go ahead especially as an important legacy of the UCI Championships held in August 2023 with the road time trials having passed through Gargunnock.